quenktechnologies/preconditions/README.md

 For MapFailures a property `$key` is added to the context so templates can retrieve the name of the property.
 With ListFailures, it is `$index`.

-Prefix a key in the context passed to a MapFailure's expand with the key name followed by the precondition, example : `myKey.lengthCheck' and that template will be given priority, if not any key corresponding to `myKey` will be used or `lengthCheck` if that does not exist.
+Prefix a key in the context passed to a MapFailure's explain with the key name followed by the precondition, example : `myKey.lengthCheck' and that template will be given priority, if not any key corresponding to `myKey` will be used or `lengthCheck` if that does not exist.